Bondok6/react-typescript-todo/README.md

 # Next Todo

-> #### Re-built a Todo App with React and TypeScript for managing the daily tasks and keeping track of tasks during the day 💯
+> #### Re-built a Todo App for managing the daily tasks and keeping track of tasks during the day with new features such as Drage and Drop build with React.js and TypeScript. 💯